eriqande/snpArcher/README.md

 That file has the following YAML keys:

 - The `vcf_list` is the path to a CSV file that holds information about all the VCF files and all the reference genomes that you are using.
+This path must be a relative path, relative to whatever your current working directory should be, typically the snpArcher directory itself.
-We will discuss it below.
+We will discuss the format of the CSV file below.
 - The `fai_path` is the path to a directory where any fai files from the reference genomes you have used are stored.
+This path must be a relative path, relative to whatever your current working directory should be, typically the snpArcher directory itself.
-They must be named according to the entries in the `genome` column of the CSV file, `vcf_list`.
+  The fai files themselves must be named according to the entries in the `genome` column of the CSV file, `vcf_list`.
 - `scaffolds_to_exclude` is the path to a file that contains scaffold names (one per line) that you with to exclude from these qc analyses.
+Again this is relative to the working directory.

 ### The `vcf_list` file